Are you feeling stressed about holiday shopping? Not sure what to buy for the gardeners on your list?

 The Living Picture Kit base is plain and simple until a succulent garden artist unleashes its potential.

-A second group, those who would get a lift from a gardening project that’s perfect a dreary winter indoors, will be equally appreciative.
+A second group, those who would get a lift from a gardening project that’s perfect for a dreary winter indoors, will be equally appreciative.

-The kit includes a frame, soil, and succulent cuttings.
-The info postcard enclosed provides clear directions on how to use the dainty, color contrasting succulent florettes to create a work of art.
+The info postcard enclosed provides clear directions for how to use the dainty, color contrasting succulent florets to create a work of art.

-The tiny varieties in the “palette” will gradually grow and expand to complete the living art.
 The filled frame is fairly low-maintenance, and it can hang on the wall, sit on a table, or be propped up for display.

 You can purchase this kit in three sizes: six by six inches, six by 12 inches, and 12 by 12 inches.